whorishi/book-api/README.md

 We have used the default port i.e 8000

-use 'http://localhost:8000/books' to access the GET and POST Query. use 'http://localhost:8000/books/{id}' to access the PUT and DELETE Query. // {} surrounding id should not be used
+use 'http://localhost:8000/books' to access the GET and POST Query.

+use 'http://localhost:8000/books/{id}' to access the PUT and DELETE Query. // {} surrounding id should not be used.